athertahir/development-with-wildfly/Lab Guides/Chapter05/Episode_4.md

 ### Note

-For examples: refer
+For examples: refer to `chapter05/catalog-service-simple-test`.
-to `chapter 5/catalog-service-simple-test`.

 First of all, we have to provide all the necessary dependencies: